-- 1. Applicable only for analysis of homogeneous materials.
+- 1. This method is applicable only for analysis of homogeneous materials.
 It is not suitable for testing glazed ceramics. - 2.
-Multiple measurements on different locations of the sample component part should be performed to ensure some degree of spatial homogeneity.
-If the relative standard deviation on 3 or more XRF measurements of a sample component part exceeds 30 percent, analysis using wet chemical procedures (after preparing a homogenized aliquot by grinding sufficient sample) should be done before determining that the items meet CPSIA requirements for lead. - 3.
+Multiple measurements on different locations of the sample component part should be performed to ensure some degree of spatial homogeneity, unless the component part is small enough that distinct different measurements could not be made.
+If the relative standard deviation on 3 or more XRF measurements of a sample component part exceeds 30 percent, analysis using wet chemical procedures (after preparing a homogenized aliquot by grinding sufficient sample) should be done before determining that the items meet CPSIA requirements for lead.
+If each of the three or more XRF measurements taken is below 50 percent of the limit (i.e., below 50 ppm) this limitation on relative standard deviation shall not apply, but the remaining limitations still hold. - 3.
 Any XRF measurement of lead concentration, where the interval comprised of the reported result, plus or minus the instrument's reported 95 percent uncertainty, includes the range with 30 percent above or below the CPSIA limit, shall be considered "inconclusive."
-An average of at least 3 measurements, none of which is "inconclusive," as defined in this paragraph, should be obtained in order to have a "conclusive" result.5
+An average of at least three measurements, none of which is "inconclusive," as defined in this paragraph, should be obtained in order to have a "conclusive" result.5

 5 For example, if the XRF instrument reports a result of 65 ppm lead with an uncertainty of 10 ppm lead for a material subject to the CPSIA limit of 100 ppm lead content, this measurement would be considered inconclusive because 65 ppm +10 ppm = 75 ppm, which is less than 30 percent below the applicable limit of 100 ppm.
-A reported result of 60 ppm with a reported uncertainty of 8 ppm would be a conclusive measurement of a material subject to the CPSIA limit of 100 ppm as 68 ppm is more than 30 percent below the applicable limit of 100 ppm.
+A reported result of 60 ppm with a reported uncertainty of 8 ppm would be a conclusive measurement of a